AnudeepYakkala/BudgetManagerWebsite/README.md

 ## About: Keeps track of money and tracks spending to help save for goals
 ## Future goals: Add more features and make a more interaction dashboard
 ## Built With:
-- firebase
+- Firebase
-- html
+- HTML
-- css
+- CSS
-- javascript
+- Javascript